-The problem with Haribo’s sugar-free gummy bears is not the taste.
-“For taste I would rate these a 5,” writes one reviewer on Amazon.
-“So good.
-Soft, true-to-taste fruit flavors like the sugar variety...I was a happy camper.”
+Customers don’t object to the taste.
+“For taste I would rate these a 5,” one reviewer wrote.
+“I was a happy camper.”

 To today’s Whole Foods sensibilities, it seems appropriate that Haribo’s attempt to give consumers a mass produced, sugary snack without any downside would fall flat.
 Eating healthy means washing dirt off produce, not tweaking the ingredients of candy in a lab.

 Thirty years ago, however, the food industry thought products like Haribo’s gummy bears were the future.
 While sugar is now the villain of the health industry, Americans then perceived fat as the main offender.
 So when the huge consumer goods company Procter & Gamble (P&G)—whose empire included brands like Pringles and Jif—developed olestra, a fat substitute that added no calories to food, its scientists and executives thought they had a blockbuster.

 In the 1990s, P&G and other food companies released Tostitos Light, Wow! potato chips, and sugarless candies that used olestra, lycasin, and similar ingredients.
 They promised diet-crazed Americans that they could binge on packaged cookies, chips, and crackers without sacrificing taste.

 Consumers of the new olestra-laden snacks, however, suffered like the unfortunate souls who bought Haribo sugarless Gummy Bears.
 The promised utopia of consequence-free snacking died in the fetal position between rushed trips to the bathroom.

 Olestra was an ironic discovery.